-In asthma, the small and medium-sized airways, also called breathing tubes or bronchi, in the lungs become inflamed and there is:
+In asthma, the small and medium-sized airways in the lungs, called breathing tubes or bronchi, become inflamed.
+This causes:

 an increase in mucus (phlegm).

-These changes cause narrowing of the airways.
+These changes cause narrowing of your airways.
 This leads to wheezing, cough and difficulty with breathing.